apache/trafficserver/doc/sdk/io-guide.en.rst

 or ``TS_EVENT_VCONN_WRITE_COMPLETE`` events will not be produced.
 In the null transform plugin, the write operation is shut down with a call to ``TSVConnShutdown``.
-To learn how vconnections are used in transformation plugins, see `Writing Content Transform Plugins <../http-transformation-plugin#WritingContentTransformPlugins>`__.
+To learn how vconnections are used in transformation plugins, see :ref:`Writing Content Transform Plugins <WritingContentTransformPlugin>`.

 The vconnection functions are listed below: